Bohemian Reformation: Czech (Bohemian, Moravian) Brethren

-The Unity of the Brethren (Unitas fratrum, Jednota bratrská) was founded in 1457 by Bohemian followers of Jan Hus who were disappointed by the religious development in their country, especially by the wars which were led in the name of God.
-They were strongly impacted by the teaching of Petr Chelčický and the early Unity was also in touch with the Waldensians.
+The Unity of the Brethren (Unitas fratrum, Jednota bratrská) was founded in 1457 by Hussites who were disappointed by the religious development in their country, especially by the Hussite Wars which were led in the name of God.
+They were strongly impacted by the teaching of Petr Chelčický, and the early Unity was also in touch with the Waldensians.
 The Bohemian Brethren were known for their radical biblicism.
 After a certain amount of hesitation they decided to deny the apostolic succession and to establish a distinct church.
 Considered to be heretics and persecuted by both Catholics and Utraquists (Hussites, Calixtines) they became tolerant to other Christian denominations.
 They did not believe themselves to be the only true church.
 They even did not want to be called a church but used the term unity to describe their denomination, for they believed there was only one Church of Christ which was invisible.